liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/01-classloader-hierarchy.markdown

 -   **Service Builder**: Service Builder classes

 The classloader used depends on context.
 Classloading rules vary between application servers.
 Classloading in web applications and OSGi bundles differs too.
 In all contexts, however, the Bootstrap classloader loads classes from `java.*` packages.

 Classloading from a web application perspective is up next.

 ## Web Application Classloading Perspective [](id=web-application-classloading-perspective)

-Application servers dictate where and in what order web applications, such as Liferay Portal, search for classes and resources.
+Application servers dictate where and in what order web applications, such as
+@product@, search for classes and resources.
 Application servers such as [Apache Tomcat](https://tomcat.apache.org/tomcat-7.0-doc/class-loader-howto.html) enforce the following default search order: